-While good security is essential, TSA's regulations on liquid quantities certainly make it harder to take liquids on planes.
+While good security is essential, TSA's regulations on liquid quantities certainly make it harder to take some necessary items on planes.
 Today’s travelers have to pay attention to exactly what they’re carrying, especially when it comes to shampoos, shaving cream, drinks, and anything resembling a fluid, as many of the TSA's rules forbid these items in certain quantities.

 The TSA and airport screeners are strict about the amount and type of liquids that travelers can take with them on the plane.
 However, they've fortunately developed a handy guide to help passengers prepare for their trip.
 Known as the 3-1-1 rule for carry-on liquids, this rule states that most liquids, gels, and aerosols can be transported as long as each item is in a 3.4-ounce or smaller container and all items fit in a single one-quart plastic zip-top bag.